AUA urologists offer diagnosis and treatment options for kidney stones.

 Most kidney stones form because some individuals are genetically predisposed to this condition.
 In other words, it is not usually a specific disease that causes stones, it is usually just bad luck.
-A minority of stones occur because of a specific condition, such as hypercalcaemia ( high levels of calcium in the blood).
+A minority of stones occur because of a specific condition, such as hypercalcaemia (high levels of calcium in the blood).
 Other conditions which may increase the likelihood of stone formation include: urinary infections, gout, bowel disease or surgery and many other uncommon metabolic conditions.

 Most kidney stones initially cause no symptoms at all.
-Symptoms usually start when a stone in the kidney passes downstream into the ureter and causes a blockage in the system.
+Kidney stone symptoms usually start when a stone in the kidney passes downstream into the ureter and causes a blockage in the system.
 This leads to “renal colic” which is severe pain, usually in the back or the side, but sometimes also in the front of the abdomen.
 This pain may be associated with nausea and vomiting.
 Other symptoms from stone disease include blood in the urine, urinary frequency and urinary infection.
 Some patients with a stone trying to pass become very unwell, and many end up presenting to the emergency department.

 Most episodes of painful kidney stone disease require a CT scan for an accurate diagnosis.
 Other forms of imaging include a plain X Ray or an Ultrasound, but these are less reliable.
 Patients presenting with kidney stones also require blood and urinary tests to make sure there is no infection and that the kidneys are functioning normally.

 Not all urinary stones cause pain.
 In some patients, they are found incidentally with imaging taken for another reason.
 In such situations, a wait-and-see course may be appropriate if the stone is less than 5mm in diameter.
-As a rough guide , a 5mm has 50% chance of passing, and larger stones are unlikely to pass with intervention.
+As a rough guide, a 5mm stone has a 50% chance of passing, and larger stones are unlikely to pass without intervention.
 Unfortunately, it is impossible to predict how long this could take.
 Medications may be given to assist the ureter in expelling the stone by altering the tone of the muscle wall of the ureter.
 An example is tamsulosin (Flomaxtra), which can be taken daily and may increase the chance of the stone passing over a shorter period of time.